KimsanMak/kimsanmak/README.md

 ## 👋 About Me
-"Hello, I'm Kimsan, a seasoned geoscientist turned data analyst with a passion for data exploration, analysis, visualization and reporting.
+Hello, I'm Kimsan, a geoscientist turned data analyst with a passion for data exploration, analysis, visualization, and machine learning.

 I'm currently freelancing in Germany and seeking remote opportunities globally.

-This is a repository to share projects showcasing my data analytics skills.
+This is a repository where I showcase my projects and data analysis skills.

 ## 🛠️ Tools